Peter Dupas: Trial

 During a trial lasting three weeks, evidence was presented to the jury that the removal of Patterson's and Maher's breasts were so "strikingly similar" as to be a signature or trademark stamp common to both crimes, thereby identifying Dupas as the killer of both women.
 The jury, who was not told Dupas was already serving a life term of imprisonment for the murder of Patterson, took less than a day to convict him of his second murder conviction.
 Upon hearing the jury deliver the guilty verdict, Dupas claimed "it's a kangaroo court" before being led away by court staff to begin his sentence.

-After the guilty verdict, Kylie Nicholas, Patterson's sister, described Dupas as "...the most evil predator, a psychopath, a true evil predatory, cunning repulsive person.
+After the guilty verdict, Kylie Nicholas, Patterson's sister, described Dupas as "...the most evil predator, a psychopath, a true evil predatory, cunning, repulsive person.
 It's such a rare evil that comes into this world that's destroyed these women and our lives.
 We're just praying that this man is held accountable for everything he has done."
 Ian Joblin, a Melbourne-based forensic psychologist, released a report to the court attempting to explain Dupas's sexual reoffending behaviour:

 "Dupas attacked women to fulfil fantasies of conquest and control...For Dupas, the actual assault has not lived up to the fantasy which preceded the assault, and is seen at times as disappointing...He does not feel reassured by either his performance or his victim's response and must find another victim, this time 'the right one'.
 Thus, his offences become quite repetitive."

 On 16 August 2004, Dupas was convicted of the 4 October 1997, murder of Maher and sentenced to a second term of life imprisonment.
-During sentencing, Kaye remarked he would have sentenced Dupas for a life term for Maher's murder even if he had not killed Patterson, and also remarked he would have sentenced Dupas for a life term for his next crime, even if had not have killed anyone, because of Dupas being a very serious violent habitual offender with no signs of rehabilitation, saying:
+During sentencing, Kaye remarked he would have sentenced Dupas for a life term for Maher's murder even if he had not killed Patterson and also remarked he would have sentenced Dupas for a life term for his next crime, even if had not have killed anyone, because Dupas was a very serious violent habitual offender with no signs of rehabilitation, saying: